As Holosun continues to bring new products to the market, more and more people are buying them.

 When it comes to fast target acquisition, turning on the 32 MOA ring helps a lot for CQB applications and can also be used as a shotgun reticle.

-The core difference is that the 509T features a 0.5 MOA / Click adjustment while the 507C only feature 1 MOA / Click adjustment.
+The core difference is that the 509T features a 0.5 MOA / Click adjustment while the Holosun 507C only feature 1 MOA / Click adjustment.

 Many times in our field tests, we've gotten lost in the zero because we were using the wrong click value in our calculation.